 Lights to help you see vs be seen.
 What’s the difference?

 The first question you need to ask yourself before you start shopping for best bike lights is whether they’re intended to help you see while cycling, or to be seen by others.
 What’s the difference?
 Cycle lights used to see with, on unlit roads for example, rank higher on the brightness scale, have a larger battery life, and a narrower beam angle to see down the road ahead.

-Conversely, lights used to be seen are designed to attract attention from all angles and have features like a wide beam and side illumination.
-The number of lumens (see below) on a light to be seen tend to be lower, as the priority isn’t to see far into the distance.
-As a result, be seen lights are often lighter, with smaller batteries, fewer lumens, wide beam angles and cost a bit less than lights that are intended to help you see.
+Conversely, lights used to be seen on urban streets are designed to attract the attention of other traffic from all angles, including the sides, and have a broad pattern.
+The number of lumens (see below) associated with be seen bike lights tend to be lower, as the priority isn’t to see far into the distance.
+As a result, be seen lights are often lighter, have smaller batteries, fewer lumens, modest wide beam angles and cost less than bike lights that are intended to help you see your way.

 • Lumen: A measure of the total quantity of visible light emitted by a source per unit of time, the number of lumens attached to a bike light represents the total amount of light emitted.

-Keep in mind that a different type of beam will also result in different energy consumption and burn time (how long a light takes to go from full charge to flat).
+Keep in mind that ever light mode will result in different energy consumption and burn time (how long a light takes to go from full charge to flat).
 A light may be sold as having a burn time of five hours but that is only when it is on Flash as opposed to Full.
-It’s a good idea to do some research here because you want to make sure you have a light that can operate at the light capacity you need for your entire ride.
+It’s a good idea to do your research because you want to make sure you have lights that can operate for the length of time you need for your ride.

-Where should I put my bike lights?
+Where should I put my bicycle lights?

-How many lights do I need?
+How many do I need?

 • A red, rear reflector positioned between 23 cm and 90 cm from the ground.